-Since the very beginning, Convoy of Hope has been helping people reach out to their communities through acts of compassion.
-In Convoy’s first year, we held small-scale Community Events called Care Days.
+Since the very beginning, Convoy of Hope has helped people reach out to their communities through acts of compassion.
+In the first year, there were small-scale Community Events called Care Days.
 It started with simple block parties that served 200 to 400 guests.
-However, our Community Event model changed almost overnight.
+But later on, an improved Community Event model changed the process almost overnight.

-About a year later, a ministry offered to partner with Convoy of Hope at a couple of large community events in Los Angeles and San Francisco by providing multiple truck loads of food.
+About a year later, a ministry offered to partner with Convoy of Hope at a couple of large Community Events in Los Angeles and San Francisco by providing multiple tractor-trailer loads of food.
 The plan was to conduct these events at a major sports stadium and have enough resources to serve thousands of guests at each location.

-We jumped at the opportunity.
-It was a leap of faith, though, as we’d never tried to do something this big or complicated before.
-There was no manual for us to look at.
-It would all need to be developed.
+Convoy jumped at the opportunity.
+It was a leap of faith — something big and complicated that had not yet been tested.
+There was no manual to look at … it would all need to be developed.

-We began making lots of road trips to meet with community and church leaders.
-Everyone was excited to be involved.
-But after meeting with local leaders, it didn’t take us long to see a problem with the “big stadium” model.
-How were people in need supposed to cross a major city to get to the stadium?
-We knew many of the people who would want to come never left their own neighborhoods due to a lack of resources or fear about crime and gangs.
+Convoy of Hope team members began making lots of road trips to meet with community and church leaders.
+Everyone was excited to be involved, but after meeting with local leaders, it didn’t take long to see a problem with the “big stadium” model.
+How were people in need going to cross a major city to get to the stadium?
+Many of the people who would want to come might have a lack of resources or fear about crime and gangs.

-Instead of doing one major event in Los Angeles, we decided to do three events that could be placed within the areas of greatest need.
-However, to fit within the plans already in motion with our partner, all three events had to take place on the same day — Watts was scheduled to start at 9 a.m., South Central Los Angeles at 1 p.m., and East Los Angeles at 4 p.m.
+Instead of doing one major event in Los Angeles, Convoy decided to host three events that would be placed within the areas of greatest need.
+But to fit within the plans already in motion with the event partner, all three had to take place on the same day.
+Watts was scheduled to start at 9 a.m., South Central Los Angeles at 1 p.m., and East Los Angeles at 4 p.m. — an incredible feat.

-Our day began at about 4 a.m. in Watts well before sunrise.
-There was tremendous excitement in the air as we set up.
-When the gates opened, many of our Guests of Honor were solemn, but there was a new hope in their eyes by the time they left.
-We could see their faces transform before our very eyes.
-That’s when we knew we were on to something.
+The teams of volunteers began working at about 4 a.m. in Watts, well before sunrise.
+There was tremendous excitement in the air as the event was set up.
+When the gates opened, faces were solemn, but there was a new hope in their eyes by the time they left.
+Guests of Honor were transformed as the event went on, which was when Convoy knew it was on to something.

-Our day ended around midnight.
-Though we were all exhausted, we were thrilled by what we’d experienced.
-We had served approximately 14,000 guests and mobilized more than 200 volunteers in three different communities in just one day.
+The day ended around midnight, and although everyone was exhausted, they were thrilled by what they’d experienced.
+Convoy of Hope served approximately 14,000 Guests of Honor and mobilized more than 200 volunteers in three different communities — in just one day.

-Two weeks later, we led two events in San Francisco and one in Oakland, serving another 12,000 guests.
-We did 10 more of these events by the end of the year and have continued to do them to this day.
+Two weeks later, Convoy led two events in San Francisco and one in Oakland, serving another 12,000 Guests of Honor.
+There were 10 more of these Community Events by the end of the year, and Convoy of Hope continues to host them to this day.

-Convoy has served more than 2 million Guests of Honor through more than 1,200 Community Events across the United States and in many cities around the world.
-These events have evolved over the years; we’ve added components like health services, haircuts, and family portraits.
-However, the basics of the events have not changed — we’re mobilizing communities to serve their neighbors in need, giving help and hope to all that come.
+Convoy has served more than 2 million Guests of Honor through 1,200+ Community Events across the U.S. and in many cities around the world.
+These events have evolved over the years, now including components, such as health services, haircuts, and family portraits.
+But the basics of these events have not changed.
+Convoy of Hope is mobilizing communities to serve their neighbors in need, and is giving help and hope to all that come.